rehierl/abstract-properties/0-introduction/0-4-headings-2.md

 In regards to statement S2 one special case can be pointed out:

 If a document has one and only one heading, then the section of that heading is in general understood to contain all of the nodes that are below the section's heading.
-That is because there is no further explicit definition embedded into the document that could force the section to end prematurely.
+That is because there is no further explicit definition embedded into the document that forces the section to end before the end of its default scope is reached.

-- (S3) By default, the section of a heading includes all of the nodes that are below/beneath the section's heading.
+- **S3** - By default, the section of a heading includes all of the nodes that are below/beneath the section's heading.

-S3 can therefore be understood to clarify S2 in that particular case.
-In addition to that, S3 can be said to define **the default scope** of a section.
+S3 can therefore be understood to clarify S2 in regards to that particular case.
+As such, S3 can be said to define **the default scope** of a section.

 Note that S3 is just as clear as S1 since all-of the corresponding nodes are by default included.
-Because of that, the heading's section seems to be unrestricted (i.e. no "if", no "but" and no "maybe").
+In that particular case, the heading's section seems to be unrestricted (i.e. no "if", no "but" and no "maybe").

 Note that the above/below node order has, at this point, no strict formal